Gilbert Kaplan: Interest in the music of Gustav Mahler

 David Finlayson, a trombonist of the New York Philharmonic who performed at this concert, offered a different perspective:

 Having not previously heard either of Mr. Kaplan's two recordings of the symphony, nor having seen him conduct, I came to our rehearsals with an open mind.
 My initial impression was that Mr. Kaplan displays an arrogance and self-delusion that is off-putting.
 As a conductor, he can best be described as a very poor beater of time who far too often is unable to keep the ensemble together and allows most tempo transitions to fall where they may.
 His direction lacks few indications of dynamic control or balance and there is absolutely no attempt to give phrases any requisite shape.
 In rehearsal, he admitted to our orchestra that he is not capable of keeping a steady tempo and that he would have to depend on us for any stability in that department.
 Considering his Everest-sized ego, this admission must have caused him great consternation upon reflection.
 Mahler's wonderful use of the off stage brass in the fifth movement gave Kaplan much tribulation.
 One would think that after more than fifty performances of the work, even the most plebeian of conductors would have some understanding of how to bring together musicians that are separated by great distance.
 In the performance, these haunting moments of the symphony slipped away like some wayward musical slinky.

 I have to take extreme exception to the many reviews I have read of his performances.
 Some critics have written that he brings the finest details of the work to the surface.
 If his past performances were anything like ours, Mr. Kaplan excels in ignoring the blizzard of Mahler's performance direction.

 Much has been written about Mr. Kaplan's passion for Mahler's great symphony as if this emotion is unique to him.
 This assertion is an insult to all professional musicians who have dedicated their entire lives and have sacrificed much toward the preservation of all the great works of history's finest composers.
 His continued appearances are also an affront to all "real" conductors who have toiled relentlessly for the recognition they duly deserve.

+Peter Kenote, a violist in the New York Philharmonic at this concert, likewise commented about Kaplan:

+"I think he's a charlatan.
+At best his conducting is incompetent.
+At worst it's laughable.
+I don’t feel the New York Philharmonic should be the platform for his obsession."

 In Kaplan's conducting engagements of Mahler's Symphony No 2, he did not accept a fee.